 I love brunch.
 Give me some avocado and a poached egg and pop it on some fresh bread and I’m happy.
 I’ve got time for granola and porridge with fancy toppings and shakshuka and smoothies and juices and creamy hot chocolates.
 When it comes to brunch, I’m easy to please.

-We’ve imported avocado on toast (with halloumi or salmon for an extortionate bonus charge or your left kidney) brunch culture from Australia and Israel in the past decade or so and it has taken off.
+We’ve imported avocado on toast (with halloumi or salmon for an extortionate bonus charge) brunch culture from Australia and Israel in the past decade or so and it has taken off.
 London is absolutely crawling with hip brunch places, serving basically the exact same dishes with creatively worded menus to try to make ‘avocado on toast with poached eggs’ sound edgier.

 On Sunday, we visited one of these places: Farm Girl in Notting Hill.
 They don’t take reservations, so we had to queue for half an hour to get a table.
 They allow dogs and the staff would offer treats to Nemo as they walked past us queueing in the narrow entryway.
 Nemo, a medium sized Labradoodle, was basically a giant among dogs, as tiny scrappy Chihuahuas, Terriers and Dachshunds very much appeared to be the preferred pup of the West London set.

 We finally made it inside.
 The décor is a very calming shade of teal, with cartoon drawings along the top of the ceiling and a few neon signs imparting important information like ‘loos’ and ‘pink flamingo.’
 The noise levels were pleasant, the cutlery was provided in an upcycled can and we were primarily surrounded by other white people holding tiny dogs.
 There was a bottle of water infused with a very phallic slice of cucumber, because making water taste like vegetables is really good for your chakras.
 The setting was nice enough but, guys, the menu.
 The menu.